 Slipper orchids

 In Europe and Asia the slipper orchids (Cypripedioideae) are widely distributed between sea level up to 2000 m altitude.
 They prefer to live in calcareous environments and are found in deciduous or mixed deciduous and coniferous woods.
 They grow best in light to deep shade.
 The slipper orchid is an herbaceous perennial plant species that has a long lifespan.
 It can grow up to 60 cm and each season the slipper orchid will produce new growths.
 Each stem of the orchid can contain 3 to 4 leaves that often have upwardly curved sides.
 The flower stalk can be one-flowered or two-flowered with leaf-like bracts.
 The sepals and petals are rarely green but commonly brightly coloured.
 These sepals and petals are also often twisted [5].
-Slipper orchids are highly desired ornamentals.
-That is why they were placed on CITES Appendices which means they are protected from exporting.
+Slipper orchids are highly desired ornamentals, which is why they were placed on CITES Appendices, which means they are protected from unregulated export.
 Different levels of protection exist: the genera Paphiopedilum and Phragmipedilum and the species Aerangis ellisii, Dendrobium cruentum, Laelia jongheana, Laelia lobata, Peristeria elata and Renanthera imschootiana are placed on Appendix I (very strict control in trade) whereas all other species of ORCHIDACEAE are placed on Appendix II (less strict control in trade) [6].

 Salep orchids